 - Raise awareness of the principles of strength and conditioning and rehabilitation in this age group

 This meeting is held in association with RSM Paediatrics Section.

-Disclaimer: All views expressed at this event are of the speakers themselves and not of the RSM nor the speaker's organisations.
+All views expressed at this event are of the speakers themselves and not of the Royal Society of Medicine, nor the speaker's organisations.

 This event will be recorded and stored by the Royal Society of Medicine and may be distributed in future on various internet channels.